joe-at-startupmedia/pmon3/README.md

 <a name="section_groups"></a>
 ## Groups

-Groups are useful when dealing with a large ammount of related processes.
+Groups are useful when dealing with a large amount of related processes.
 Like processes, they are stored in the database and provide many-to-many cardinality.
 This allows the ability to addociate multiple groups to one or more processes and vice versa.
 Groups can be managed via configuration and through the command line interface.

 ### Commands
 ```